 Because everyone could use some pointers.

 Who doesn’t want to be exceptional in bed?
-To have not just good sex, but to have great sex that completely satisfies your partner and yourself before, during, and after?
-Not all sex is good sex.
+To have not just good sex, but great sex that completely satisfies your partner and yourself before, during, and after?
+Now, not all sex is mind-blowing.
 The quality of intercourse varies with a number of factors, from mood to energy level to location.
 But striving to be better in bed is a noble pursuit.
 And a healthy sex life carries an impressive list of benefits for all parties involved — from heart health and a stronger immune system to longer, better sleep.
 The better the sex, the more plentiful these benefits.